therese-debacker/Immo_Eliza_ML_Clean/readme.md

 Ensure the raw datasets are in the data/ directory.
 2. Run the Pipeline
-Execute the pipeline by running:
+Execute the pipeline by running: python main.py

-bash
-Copier le code
-python main.py
 This script performs the following steps:
 Merges and cleans the datasets.
 Preprocesses the data (handles outliers, missing values, and categorical variables).
 Trains a linear regression model.
 Saves cleaned data, metrics, and visualizations.

 3. Outputs
 Processed Dataset: data/dataset-preprocessed.csv
 Model Evaluation: Metrics printed in the console.
 Visualization: A scatter plot comparing predicted and real values saved in the graphs/ folder.

-4. Example Dataset
+5. Example Dataset
 Ensure your raw datasets have columns like:
 Price, Property type, Living area, Building condition, Zip code, and more.
 Refer to the project scripts for detailed dataset expectations.